 - After 5 minutes, turn off Instant Pot by hitting the off button.

-- Add in the collard greens and stir well to incorporate.
+- Add in the chopped collard greens and ½ cup of water and stir well to incorporate.
 This will prevent the vegan bacon from burning to the bottom.

 - Add the lid to the Instant Pot.
 Make sure valve is switched to seal.
 Cook on manual high pressure for 5 minutes.